Ruby Lin

 What skills is Ruby Lin known for?

-Ruby Lin has skills like Genomics, Genetics, Qpcr, Molecular Biology, Molecular Genetics, Transcriptomics, Systems Biology, Life Sciences, Sequencing, Bioinformatics, Biochemistry, Cell Biology.
+Ruby Lin is listed with skills including Genomics, Genetics, Qpcr, Molecular Biology, Molecular Genetics, Transcriptomics, Systems Biology, and Life Sciences.